Rohan-154/Stock-Portfolio/README.md

-# Stock-Portfolio
+# About-App
-This Web App takes three input files which is a BUY PRICE of a stock, the QUANTITY of the stock purchased and the SELLING price of the stock.
-The output cum RESULT will give the user his/her total loss/profit in that particular trade.
+This Web App shall give output cum RESULT of the user's total loss/profit in a particular trade.
 This project have been made using 1.
 HTML 2.JAVASCRIPT 3.
 CSS.
+# How It Works?
+This App takes three INPUTS of a particulat Stock:-
+1. BUY PRICE
+2. QUANTITTY OF STOCK PURCAHSED
+3. SELLING PRICE
+It will then display the total profit/loss by the user.